AlbertoV5/DxTracker-Reaper/README.md

 - Recommended duration for Speaker Sample is 5 to 30 seconds (> 10 is best).
 - The DxTracker.py script will pull data from Reaper and identify which items are meant to be Speaker Samples and which one is the guide track, as well as saving relevant project data in the DxTracker.ini file for the trackdx.py script to read.
 - The EUF (Embeded Utterance Frames) for the guide track are stored on the 'euframes' folder as a .npy file for future runs.
-- Supports .wav in 16, 24 bits for any sample rate.
+- Supports .wav in 16, 24 bits for any common sample rate.

 The results are great on interviews and they may vary depending on the Speaker Samples and EUF granularity config.
 The applications are many within the Reasemblyzer possibilities, for example, finding off-axis takes for a single Dx track based on in-axis and off-axis speaker samples for the same actor, etc.